kartolo/direct_mail/Documentation/Configuration/InstallingTheExtension/Index.rst

 - **Enable notification email:** Allow Direct Mail to send notification emails about start and end of mailing job.

-- **Enable plain text rendering of News** : if set, a script will be enabled to render News (tt\_news records) in plain text for inclusion as plain text content of email messages.

 - **Use HTTP to fetch**: always use http to fetch the newsletter regardless https in BE